-\paragraph{\textbf{Homogeneous and random basis-masks}} Somewhat surprisingly, we can even generate all basis-masks from the same initial task using different random seeds for the learning algorithm (but the same random backbone network).
+\paragraph{\textbf{Homogeneous and random basis-masks.}} Somewhat surprisingly, we can even generate all basis-masks from the same initial task using different random seeds for the learning algorithm (but the same randomly initialized backbone network).
 We show that with a sufficiently large number of such homogeneous impressions, our algorithm learns linear combinations with close to benchmark accuracy on new tasks.
 We are reminded of an infant learning by taking different ``snapshots'' of the same object to infer properties of another.
 This homogeneous setting is particularly useful to address possible drifts in the data; akin to ensembling, it leverages the power of linear combinations for transfer learning.
-An additional important advantage is that the homogeneous setting has no limit on the number of basis-masks we can generate ab initio (since this requires a single task only).
+An additional important advantage is that the homogeneous setting has no limit on the number of basis-masks we can generate ab-initio.

-To provide another baseline for our approach, we experimented with optimizing for a linear combination of entirely random masks of desired sparsity.
-We demonstrate on several benchmarks that if we chose a sufficiently large collection of such random basis-masks, our optimization still yields good performance.
+As another baseline for ImpressLearn, we experimented with optimizing for a linear combination of entirely random masks of desired sparsity.
+We demonstrate on several benchmarks that if we choose a sufficiently large collection of such random basis-masks, our optimization still yields competitive performance.
 While combinations of random masks naturally lag behind the heterogeneous and the homogeneous settings, we show that there is a trade-off between the number of masks and their task-specificity (non-randomness).
 In settings where producing task-specific basis-masks is costly, optimizing for a linear combination of a large number of random masks can still yield satisfactory results.